 - These are used to buy supplies, make infrastructure improvements or invest in advertising.
 They can also be used to help with the costs of starting a small business.

-- After the grant, 90% of interviewed business owners are making a profit or are on track to do
+- After the grant, 93% of interviewed business-related recipients were on track to achieve their goal(s).

 - Read our small business development success stories